Princeton-CDH/princeton-cdh.github.io/content/blog/iteration-reports/2023-03-13/index.md

 slug: "13"
 ---

 In this iteration, PPA 3.9 was released, which contains a major improvement to search functionality regarding clusters of works.
 In Lenape, major design issues were accomplished for tag and leaf interactions.
-RSK implemented a first pass of active leaf styles and panels.
+RSK implemented a first pass of active leaf styles and interaction with panels.
 Ryan also caught up with GeoTaste work.

 ## Demos